Research Milestones

 2005

 First National Institutes of Health (NIH) sponsored workshop on hydrocephalus, Hydrocephalus, Myths, New Facts, Clear Directions, initiated by and presented with significant input from HA.
+The workshop brought together researchers, scientists, clinicians, parents people with hydrocephalus, and advocates to challenge the existing dogma and mythology surrounding hydrocephalus.
+It also identified critical gaps in research and clinical treatment.
 See our Conferences & Workshops

 2007